The Science Behind Humic Acid’s Amazing Antiviral Properties

 When a virus attaches to a body cell’s receptor, the virus pokes a hole in the body cell and inserts its own DNA into it.
 The virus DNA uses the cell’s “machinery” to replicate itself and create more viruses, which then go on to bind to (and infect) other cells.

 But when Humic acid is introduced – because it is “stickier” – it binds to the virus so the virus can’t attach to the body cells.
 Therefore the virus can’t reproduce itself.
 And since the virus can’t proliferate into large numbers, the body’s immune system can eliminate the small number of viruses, without being overwhelmed.
 And, when not allowed to reproduce themselves, most flu viruses die out in 36 to 48 hours.

-What Does This Mean for Humic Acid as a Coronavirus Treatment?
+What Does This Mean for Humic Acid as an AntiViral?

-Again, we cannot and do not make any representations about Humic Acid’s potential to help fight coronavirus (Covid-19).
+We cannot and do not make any representations about Humic Acid’s potential to help fight specific viruses.
 However, Dr. Laub concludes that because of Humic acid’s broad-spectrum antiviral action it is likely to work on many viruses we carry – including those that have not yet been identified.
 In fact, he reiterated that he personally takes Humic acid daily and has not had a single cold or flu since 2004.

-Only scientific studies will definitively prove whether Humic acid will also be effective at preventing or treating other viruses, such as the coronavirus.
+Only scientific studies will definitively prove which specific viruses Humic acid will be effective at preventing or treating.
 However, in light of Humic acid’s amazing broad-spectrum antiviral properties, immune support functions, and overall general health and wellness benefits, it is easy see why so many people have incorporated this 100% natural supplement into their daily health regimen.